Aalto-LeTech/aplus-courses/TROUBLESHOOTING.md

 **3.** Turn project into an A+ Project: [**A+ -> Turn Project Into A+ Project**](https://plus.cs.aalto.fi/o1/2020/w01/ch02/#the-a-courses-plugin) (and choose the rest of the settings asked for in the pop-up dialog).

 **4.** check the IDE for not having errors (you **should not** see the blinking red icon as shown).
-If there are errors, please share the "stacktrace" text with the course stuff.
+If there are errors, please share the "stacktrace" text with the course staff.
 ![libraries](images/error_.png)

 **5.** review the project structure for correctness: **File -> Project Structure ->** ...